This article discusses the best Spanish-speaking countries in the world.

 However, as with many Latin American countries, taxes aren’t particularly great, and they do require some strategic planning.

-Until recently, not that many people talked about Colombia as its drug history still cast a dark shadow.
+Until recently, not that many people talked about Colombia.
 But for those in the know about Spanish-speaking countries, it has been a hidden gem with beautiful beaches, mountains, and jungles.

 From an economic standpoint, it is the second freest economy in South America and is set to develop even more in the future.

-Moving to Colombia and even gaining citizenship is also rather straightforward, but I would not advise you to live there permanently as, like Mexico, you’ll be subject to some nasty taxes.
+Moving to Colombia and even gaining citizenship is also rather straightforward, but we would not advise you to live there permanently as, like Mexico, you’ll be subject to some high taxes.

-So, while it’s a fantastic country, I think it should be considered under the trifecta method.
+So, while it’s a fantastic country, we think it should be considered under the trifecta method.

 It’s also a rather open country.
 And it’s very welcoming to foreigners.
 You’ll never feel like an outsider as people make you feel right at home.